 It will be seen that there are two perfective tenses referring to prior time - the perfective imperfect and the perfective past.
 The perfective imperfect is the one in everyday use.
 The perfective past is used only in particular constructions in literary French.

 The perfective tenses are formed with the corresponding simple tense of avoir to have or être to be, followed by the past participle - so the perfective present consists of the present of avoir or être and the past participle, the perfective future consists of the future of avoir or être and the past participle, and so on.
-The Language Engine achieves this by replacing the main verb (the 'Headword') with avoir or être, then constructing the appropriate form, then restoring the main verb to make the past participle.
+These materials achieve this by replacing the main verb (the 'Headword') with avoir or être, then constructing the appropriate form, then restoring the main verb to make the past participle.

 The use of avoir or être is determined by the main verb.
-If the verb is reflexive, être is used; être is also used with a dozen or so common verbs of motion, flagged accordingly in the Language Engine.
+If the verb is reflexive, être is used; être is also used with a dozen or so common verbs of motion, flagged accordingly in these materials.

 In the perfective, the past participle agrees in number and gender with any preceding direct object.
 (This means that if the object is feminine or plural or both, the past participle must take a feminine or plural ending, or both.)
 Reflexive verbs almost all include a direct object pronoun, which will come before the participle, so in those instances the participle will agree.
 With a few reflexive verbs, however, the object is indirect rather than direct, so the participle will not agree.